numtide/flake-utils/README.md

 Pure Nix flake utility functions.

-The goal of this project is to build a collection of pure Nix functions that don't depend on nixpkgs, and that are useful in the context of writing other Nix flakes.
+The goal of this project is to build a collection of pure Nix functions that don't depend on Nixpkgs, and that are useful in the context of writing other Nix flakes.

 ## Usage